chmitch/mdwguide/src/lab_1/newrev/readme - A Edit.md

 ## Database Schema migration steps

 Database schemas need to be migrated from SQL Server to Azure Synapse.
 Due to the MPP architecture, this will be more than just a data type translation exericse.
 You will need to focus on how best to distribute the data across each table.
-[Link](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-overview).
+[Link to document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-overview).
 A list of unsupported data types can be found in this article and how to find the best alternative.
-[Link](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-data-types)
+[Link to document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-data-types)

 As a learning tool, the Data Warehouse migration utility can be a guided approach to migrating your schemas.
 I suggest you run the tool to determine incompatibilities but actually generate the scripts by hand.
 Here is a set of instructions to follow to use the utility.
 [Link](https://www.sqlservercentral.com/articles/azure-dwh-part-11-data-warehouse-migration-utility)